filipfit/k8_scripts/README.md

 ## enable_gpu
 > Execute on a node for it to be able to run GPU workloads.

-Run `kubectl describe node <gpu-node-name>` and look for the "Allocatable" section.
+After running this scripts also run `kubectl describe node <gpu-node-name>` and look for the "Allocatable" section.
 If it has the `nvidia.com/gpu` with a value of "1" or more, like this:
 ```
 Allocatable:
   cpu:                12